ctrlaltwill/Sprout/README.md

 - Review your notes and suggest improvements or changes
 - Generate flashcards from your note content

 Sprig is currently in _beta_.
 It connects to external AI providers using a bring-your-own API key model, meaning requests are sent directly to the provider and usage is billed by them.
-This keeps pricing transparent and avoids hidden markups
+This keeps pricing transparent and means you are only paying for what you use.

 ## Feature highlights